dart-lang/pub-dev/doc/policy.md

    * If the package has no publisher:

-     * Email `support@pub.dev`, politely asking the uploader to either explain their intended purpose or transfer the ownership of the package to you.
+     * Draft an email, politely asking the uploader to either explain their intended purpose or transfer the ownership of the package to you.
+Be sure to mention the package name, and your pub.dev user account.

-     * Be sure to mention the package name, and the pub.dev support team will forward the email to the package uploader.
+     * Send the email to `support@pub.dev`.
+The pub.dev support team will forward the email to the package uploader.

 2. If the publisher does not respond within three (3) weeks, forward the thread